Gulam1288/Medicine-Recommendation-System/README.md

 This approach blends technology and healthcare to assist users in finding relevant medical information and treatment options.
 ```

-This `README.md` provides a structured, easy-to-read overview of the project with clear sections and formatted code blocks for enhanced readability and usability.
+This `README.md` provides a detailed guide for setting up the project, including the necessary steps to start the XAMPP server, import the database, and run the Flask application.